Kentucky Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Since 2012, we've been committed to breaking up the monopoly that large brokers had on car shipping.
-Our highly rated reviews show we deliver on our promise to help you get real value when shipping your vehicle.
+Since 2012, we've been committed to breaking up the monopoly that a few large brokers had on this industry.
+Our highly rated reviews show that our straightforward approach to door-to-door service is exactly what Kentucky drivers need.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.